tarantool/mkrepo/README.md

 # Create RPM and DEB repositories in S3

-`mkrepo` allows you to maintain an RPM or DEB repository is S3, and periodically regenerate metadata.
+`mkrepo` is a repository generator with pluggable backends, which allows you to maintain an RPM or DEB repository on various storages, like local filesystem or S3, and periodically regenerate metadata.

-The typical use case is when you have a CI pipeline that pushes new packages to an S3 storage and you don't want your CI to bother with regenerating repository metadata.
+Use it in tandem with your favourite CI system to produce a better pipeline.
+`mkrepo` helps you to get rid of ad-hoc cron jobs.

 As a bonus, `mkrepo` supports on-premises S3 servers like [Minio](http://minio.io).

-*NB: currently only works on CentOS*
+Works on Linux and OS X. Should also work on BSD and Windows, but I haven't checked.

 ## Quickstart